 - Rocket Launcher reload starts 0.25 seconds faster when out of ammo.

 - Concussive Blast now deals 30 damage and deals additional knockback on a direct hit.

 Both of these buffs make Pharah stronger than she was in Overwatch 1.
 So we’re expecting to see a Pharah meta in the future.
-Maybe it would be with one of the heroes whose combo we just mentioned.
-Whatever the case is, we expect to see more of her in matches as she is a fun hero to play with.
+Maybe it would be with one of the heroes whose combo I just mentioned.
+Whatever the case is, I expect to see more of her in matches as she is a fun hero to play with.

 Pharah is one of the Starting Heroes in Overwatch 2.
 So you’ll get to play with her as soon as you’re done with the training part.
 It gives you the opportunity to test her out and see if her gameplay suits you or not.
 Keep in mind that Pharah’s role is that of a Sniper who doesn’t take out one hero like a normal Sniper.
 She has to use her Rockets to take out enemies, which aren’t as effective as a sniper.

 Her abilities are designed to make her stay up high and take out enemies from there.
 That’s why you should get up high as soon as the game starts.
 That way, you’ll be able to utilize Pharah to her maximum.